notCyloth/Cheatsheet/Pivoting/Port Forwarding.md

 Port Forwarding = Forwarding all traffic sent to that port to another destination (i.e. another port on another machine that isn't reachable from the attacker machine).

 # Using Socat
+Note: Simple port forwards like these are easy to detect with network monitoring tools.

-Note: Socat usually isn't installed on victim machines but it's possible to download and run a statically linked binary version instead.
+Socat usually isn't installed on victim machines but it's possible to download and run a statically linked binary version instead.

 Socat binaries: https://github.com/3ndG4me/socat/releases